Operation Market Garden: Nijmegen

 The 82nd did not drop on both sides of the Nijmegen bridge: all troops were dropped on the south side of the Waal river.
 Hence the Americans had no means to seize the bridge, other than by a frontal river crossing from the south.
 The only boats available were canvas folding boats (normally used only by engineers) from the British XXX Corps stores.
 These boats, described at the time as "Bailey boats", did not arrive until the afternoon, and with time running short, a daylight assault crossing was ordered.

-At about 15:00 (D+4), the 504th PIR began the river assault, when members of its 3rd Battalion – commanded by Major Julian Cook – were rowed across the Waal, by members of Company "C", 307th Engineer Battalion (C/307th) in 26 boats.
+At about 15:00 (D+3), the 504th PIR began the river assault, when members of its 3rd Battalion – commanded by Major Julian Cook – were rowed across the Waal, by members of Company "C", 307th Engineer Battalion (C/307th) in 26 boats.
 A shortage of paddles required some troopers to paddle the craft with their rifle butts.
 Despite heavy fire from the German side, about half the boats survived the first crossing and 11 survived the first two crossings.
 Before the day was over, some boat "crews" from C/307th had crossed the Waal five times, while ferrying across two entire battalions from the 504th.
 (The costly attack was later nicknamed "Little Omaha" in reference to Omaha Beach.
-200 paratroopers were killed, while German losses exceeded 267.)
+The paratroopers took 200 casualties, while German losses exceeded 267.)
 The paratroopers then proceeded through the village of Lent, toward the north end of the bridge.
-As German forces withdrew from the north end, tanks of the Irish Guards began to cross the bridge from the south, supported by elements of 505th PIR, at 19:30 (D+4).
-The Irish Guards' tanks linked up with the 504th PIR 1 km north of the bridge, in Lent.
+As German forces withdrew from the north end, tanks of the Grenadier Guards began to cross the bridge from the south, supported by elements of 505th PIR, at 19:30 (D+3).
+The Grenadier Guards' tanks linked up with the 504th PIR 1 km north of the bridge, in Lent.

+The tanks of 2nd Irish Guards had provided fire support from south of the river.
+The infantry of 3rd Irish Guards was in reserve under the temporary command of Denis FitzGerald.
+The commander, Joe Vandeleur, had a severely upset stomach from "too many raw apples and champagne" and spent the entire battle sleeping on the kitchen floor of his HQ.